orchest/orchest/docs/source/getting_started/installation.rst

 **Linux** (supported)

 ..
+TODO(rick/jacopo)
-TODO We need to give the user an overview of the CUDO version inside our base images.
+   We need to give the user an overview of the CUDO version inside our base images.
 Otherwise they will have to found out themselves.
 Additionally, we should provide the commands to find out their driver version.